 Natural unglazed fired clay tiles are often called Terracotta tiles, which literally means, "cooked earth”.
 Because this type of tile was so popular, any brownish-orange colour has also been called Terracotta.
-At Middle Earth we use basic materials of natural clay and fire to create Terracotta Tiles durable paving and wall tiles.
+Basic materials of natural clay and fire are used to create beautiful and durable terracotta paving and wall tiles.

 What is the history of Natural Terracotta tiles?

 Fired clay tiles had their origin as many as 4,000 years ago in ancient Egypt.
-They became popular in the Western Europe during the Middle Ages —the rust-coloured tiles were quite popular in the ancient monasteries in England, while artisans in Spain and Portugal added a colourful touch by hand-painting the tiles in bright coloursto suit their sunny climate.
+They became popular in Western Europe during the Middle Ages —the rust-coloured tiles were quite popular in the ancient monasteries in England, while artisans in Spain and Portugal added a colourful touch by hand-painting the tiles in bright colours to suit their sunny climate.